We may receive a commission on purchases made from links.

-Cat Hairball Treatments to Stop the Hacking
+Best Cat Hairball Treatments 2023: 7 Products To Stop The Hacking

 Cats are known for being fastidious groomers, always licking away at their fur to keep themselves and their immediate surroundings as clean and healthy as possible.
 With all of that grooming, however, can come an unfortunate side effect—hairballs.
 You may have seen or heard your cat hacking up a ball of wet fur already, and it's a completely normal thing when it happens every now and then.
 If your cat is coughing up hairballs excessively, or if the act of passing a hairball is causing them discomfort or harm, it could be a huge relief for both of you to introduce a hairball treatment into their regular dietary routine.
 There are a number of remedies out there in a wide array of formulas, from gels to chews, as well as small additions you can make around the house, like adding a planter with cat grass for them to chew on.